zvozin/Functional_Programming_in_Kotlin/README.md

 #### Different between Kotlin and Scala

 - `when` is not a Scala pattern-match.
 You can't implement `unapply()` for a type, and there are no variable assignments.
-It does its own neat tricks, though: automatically casts the match subject when matching on class, and doesn't require explicit source reference on the right side of such matches
+It does its own neat tricks, though:
+    1. automatically casts the match subject when matching on class
+    2. doesn't require explicit source reference on the right side of such matches
 - only one lambda argument can be anonymous, and is referred to as `it` rather than `_`.
 In exchange, the `it` reference can be used in a lambda any number of times without confusion
 - `typealias`es are not available until [Kotlin 1.1](https://blog.jetbrains.com/kotlin/2016/07/first-glimpse-of-kotlin-1-1-coroutines-type-aliases-and-more)